LiamRahav/advent-of-code-solutions/README.md

 I wrote everything in Python 2.7.6

-In order for everything to work right, use the included virtual environment (`$ source venv/bin/activate`)
+In order for everything to work right, use the included virtual environment (I added some fancy output for some of them)

-Enjoy
+`$ source venv/bin/activate`

+I'll be adding in README's to each day's problem when I have the time

+Enjoy!